Scuf Valor Pro Wireless Controller

 based on 2 reviews

-Battery replaceability was a drawback because the pack is not easily swappable or AA-compatible.
+Battery replaceability was a downside, with reviewers noting the pack was not swappable or lacked AA/rechargeable-pack choice.

 based on 2 reviews

-compatibility with PlayStation: 1.8, based on 2 reviews
+compatibility with PlayStation: 2.5, based on 1 review

 • 1.5